 What will I see?

 Books, first and foremost!
 The Athenæum is full of books in every corner, crevice, and cubbyhole.
 There are also busts, paintings, prints, sculptures, an Egyptian cabinet, and much more to be seen as you make your way through the library.
-We offer an eight-point self-guided tour that will acquaint you with our building and collections.
+We offer a self-guided tour that will acquaint you with our building and collections.
 The Raven Tour takes approximately 15-20 minutes.
 More information is available at the Circulation Desk.

 Can I bring my dog?